Russell Hagg

-Russell Hagg (1938 – 10 February 2022) was an Australian designer and director.
+Russell Hagg (1938 – 10 February 2022) was an Australian designer, director, script writer and film maker.

 Early life

-Hagg studied architecture at Melbourne University.
+Hagg grew up in Ivanhoe, a suburb of Melbourne, Victoria and studied an architecture degree at the University of Melbourne in the early 1960s.
+After graduating, he drove a Kombi with friends from Singapore to England, through Afghanistan.
+When he got to England, he worked as an architect but aspired to work in film.

 Career

 Before becoming a designer in British films, Hagg worked for Crawford Productions as a writer and director.

 Hagg was the art director on 1971 cult Stanley Kubrick film A Clockwork Orange while working in London.
-He went on to write Brian Trenchard-Smith’s 1983 children's adventure film BMX Bandits, starring Nicole Kidman in her big screen film role.
+He returned to Australia in the 1970s, working for Crawford Productions, starting his own company and undertaking scriptwriting.
+He went on to write Brian Trenchard-Smith's 1983 children's adventure film BMX Bandits, starring Nicole Kidman in her first big screen film role.

-He was the original director for 1986 Australian adventure film Frog Dreaming (aka The Quest) starring Henry Thomas of E.T. fame. before Trenchard-Smith took over direction, two weeks in.
+Hagg was the original director for 1986 Australian adventure film Frog Dreaming (aka The Quest) starring Henry Thomas of E.T. fame, before Trenchard-Smith took over direction, two weeks in.

 Hagg also worked in television including Australian series Chances, Water Rats and Blue Heelers.

 Personal life

-Hagg had a daughter, actress Georgina Haig, together with artist, Gillian Haig, and raised her in Red Hill on the Mornington Peninsula in Victoria.
-The couple separated when their daughter was a teenager.
+At the age of 47, Hagg had a daughter, actress Georgina Haig, together with artist, Gillian Haig, before welcoming son Julian three years later.
+They raised their kids in Red Hill, on the Mornington Peninsula in Victoria.
+The couple separated and subsequently divorced, when Georgina was a teenager.
 Hagg then moved to McCrae, a suburb of Melbourne.
 He became a grandfather through Georgina.

 After Hagg died in 2022, his daughter wrote, directed and starred in short film Ashes, inspired by her relationship with him.